 There are any number of methods to tenderize octopus, but over the years I’ve found the best way is to slowly braise them in their own juices, over a bed of mixed herbs.
 If you want a science-based tutorial on how to prep an octopus, read the great Harold McGee’s method in the New York Times.

 After the octos are tender, the grilling part only adds some char and scorch to the party.
-Serve these simply, with lemon, a drizzle of fine olive oil and a grind of black pepper.
+Serve your grilled octopus simply, with lemon, a drizzle of fine olive oil and a grind of black pepper.

 Bread is a must, as are olives.
 I like some feta cheese with my octos, too.
 And you gotta have either an austere, crisp white wine — I recommend a Greek Assyrtiko or a French Sancerre — or lots and lots of ouzo or raki or tsipouro.